Diocese of Troyes: Revolution

 The diocese of Troyes was abolished during the French Revolution by the Legislative Assembly, under the Civil Constitution of the Clergy (1790).
 Its territory was subsumed into the new diocese, called the 'Aube', which was part of the Metropolitanate called the 'Metropole de Paris' (which included seven new 'départements').
 The majority of clergy in the diocese of Troyes took the oath to the Constitution.
 The legitimate bishop, Louis-Mathias-Joseph de Barral, refused to take the oath, departed Troyes on 11 March 1791, and emigrated to Switzerland by way of Trier.
 Many of the non-jurors emigrated in September 1792, eighty-three of them seeking refuge in Switzerland.
 Those who were too old or ill were rounded up and incarcerated in the College of the Oratory.
 The diocesan seminary did not have enough teachers or students to continue to function; the building was used as a detention center for suspicious persons.

 In Switzerland, Bishop de Barral conferred with a number of his fellow exiles from the episcopal college, who came to the opinion that one might swear the Constitutional oath.
 Bishop de Barral left them and travelled to London, where he found the episcopal sentiment much more rigorous.
-Nonetheless, in 1791 he wrote a letter in which he approved the submission, though without blaming the recusants.
-In 1800 he declared himself for taking the oath.
+Nonetheless, in 1791, he wrote a letter in which he approved the submission, though without blaming the recusants.
+In 1800, he declared himself for taking the oath.
 After Napoleon came to power on 18 Brumaire 1799, de Barral wrote to the priests of his diocese that it was acceptable to take the oath to the Consulate.
-On 5 October 1801 he resigned his bishopric, following the demand of Pope Pius VII for the resignation of all French bishops.
+On 5 October 1801, he resigned his bishopric, following the demand of Pope Pius VII for the resignation of all French bishops.
 He returned to France, and was named Bishop of Meaux on 18 April 1802.

-As for those left behind, on 20 March 1791 the electors of 'Aube' met and elected as their Bishop Fr.
-Augustin Sibille, who had been curé of the parish of Saint-Pantaleon in Troyes for thirty years.
+As for those left behind, on 20 March 1791 the electors of 'Aube' met and elected as their bishop Augustin Sibille, who had been curé of the parish of Saint-Pantaleon in Troyes for thirty years.
 He was consecrated in Paris on 3 April by Constitutional Bishops Jean Baptiste Gobel (Paris), Miroudot and Gouttes.
 The consecration was valid, but it was illicit and schismatic; no bulls of consecration had been issued by Pope Pius VI.
 Bishop Sibille took possession of his cathedral in Troyes on Palm Sunday, 17 April 1791.
 At the end of 1793, however, the closing of all churches and the abolition of religion was decreed by the Conventionist Alexandre Rousselin.
 Sibille resigned the priesthood on 18 November 1793, which saved him from certain death at the hands of the Terror.
 He died on 11 February 1798.